 Xymena Kurowska is an IR theorist interested in interpretive policy analysis.
-She earned her doctoral degree at European University Institute in Florence, Italy.
-Her research, teaching and writing lie within International Political Sociology, with particular focus on security theory and practice, border politics, subjectivity, and interpretive methodologies.
-She was a fellow in the European Foreign and Security Policy Studies Programme researching border policies in Eastern Europe.
-She served as the CEU principal investigator in Global Norm Evolution and Responsibility to Protect project within Europe and Global Challenges framework studying Russian approaches to humanitarianism.
-(See here project website.)
-Between September 2017 and August 2019 she is a Marie Curie fellow in the Department of International Politics at Aberystwyth University with a project on reflexivity in European border guard training.
+She received her doctorate from European University Institute in Florence, Italy.
+She works within International Political Sociology and at the intersection of psychoanalysis and politics, with particular focus on security theory and practice, subjectivity, ideological formations, and interpretive methodologies.
+She has been a grantee of the European Foreign and Security Policy Studies Programme to research border policies in Ukraine and a Marie Skłodowska-Curie fellow at the Department of International Politics at Aberystwyth University.
+She also served as the CEU principal investigator in Global Norm Evolution and Responsibility to Protect, chair of International Political Sociology section at International Studies Association, co-editor of Palgrave book series 'Central and Eastern European Perspectives on International Relations', and academic rapporteur on norms for EU Cyber Direct.

-She welcomes inquiries and MA and PhD topics in the area of: International Political Sociology, social/IR/security theory, external/internal security policy, international intervention and state-building, EU-Eastern Europe relations, norms in international politics, and interpretive methodologies.
+She welcomes inquiries and MA and PhD topics in the area of: International Political Sociology, social and psychoanalytical theory in the study of politics, EU's security policy, international intervention and state-building, contemporary Russian politics, norms in international politics, cyberdiplomacy, and interpretive methodologies.